nulogy/nulogy-public-certificates/README.md

 ## Scheduled Expiry Dates

 Please check the expiry date on the certificate you install.
-To do so, you may wish to use the OpenSSL utility included with most Unix-like operating systems:
+The expiry dates are noted below.
+You can also use the OpenSSL utility included with most Unix-like operating systems:

 ```
 $ openssl x509 -text -noout -in 000-root-ca4.crt